dotnet/runtime/docs/coding-guidelines/adding-api-guidelines.md

 ## Documentation

-New public APIs must be documented with triple slash comments on top of them.
-Visual Studio automatically generates the structure for you when you type `\\\`.
+New public APIs must be documented with triple-slash comments on top of them.
+Visual Studio automatically generates the structure for you when you type `///`.

 If your new API or the APIs it calls throw any exceptions, those need to be manually documented by adding the `<exception></exception>` elements.